Anonymize-Author/AgentRL/README.md

 ## 2 Checkpoints and Curves

-All checkpoints and raw curves are provided in the `checkpoints/` and `logs/` directories.
 Performance numbers for Qwen‑3 and Claude baselines are available at
 <https://huggingface.co/Qwen/Qwen3-235B-A22B-Instruct-2507>.

+All checkpoints and raw curves of ztrl-0727-7B released at <https://huggingface.co/htxu91/zeor_tir_0727/tree/main>.

 ---